toniovi/fundamentals-of-dbt/README.md

 ### Developing pages for Evidence

 Evidence uses Markdown and SQL to create beautiful data products.
 It's powerful and simple, focusing on what matters: the _information_.
 You can add and edit markdown pages in the `create-reports-with-evidence/pages/` directory, and SQL queries those pages can reference in the `create-reports-with-evidence/queries/` directory.
 You can also put queries inline in the Markdown files inside of code fences, although stylistically this project prefers queries go in SQL files in the `queries` directory for reusability and clarity.
 Because Evidence uses a WASM DuckDB implementation to make pages dynamic, you can even chain queries together, referencing other queries as the input to your new query.
 We recommend you utilize this to keep queries tight and super readable.
 CTEs in the BI section's queries are a sign that you might want to chunk your query up into a chain for flexibility and clarity.
-Sources point to the raw tables, either in your local DuckDB database file or in MotherDuck if you're running prod mode.
-You add a `select * [model]` query to the `create-reports-with-evidence/sources/` directory and re-run `npm run sources` and you're good to go.
+Sources point to tables in your local DuckDB database file.
+To add new sources/tables you add a `select * [model]` query to the `create-reports-with-evidence/sources/` directory and re-run `npm run sources` and you're good to go.

 Evidence's dev server uses hot reloading, so you can see your changes in real time as you develop.
 It's a really neat tool, and I'm excited to see what you build with it.

 ---

-## Modeling the event data
+## Modeling the GitHub Archive event data

 Schemas for the event data [are documented here](https://docs.github.com/en/rest/overview/github-event-types?apiVersion=2022-11-28).